danilodevhub/star-wars-app/README.md

 ## Environment Configuration

 The project uses environment variables for configuration.
 Create a `.env.local` file for local development or use the provided `.env.production` for production deployment.

+## Issues

+- [ ] List of films within person resource is not returning from SWAPI API

 ## Pending work